Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/out_of_order_buffer/valid_ready_out_of_order_buffer.md

 In this table, the delay refers to the timing critical path, which determines the maximal operating frequency.

-The module requires `WIDTH×DEPTH` flip-flops for the memory array, `DEPTH` flip-flops for the validity bits, and additional logic for the first-free-slot detection using a `first_one` module and one-hot to binary conversion.
-The wrapper adds minimal logic for the valid-ready protocol conversion.
+The RAM requires `WIDTH×DEPTH` flip-flops for the memory array.
+The controller requires `DEPTH` flip-flops for the validity bits, and additional logic for the first-free-slot detection using a `first_one` module and one-hot to binary conversion.
+The handshake wrapper adds minimal logic for the valid-ready protocol conversion.

 The critical path includes the first-free-slot detection logic for write index generation, and index decoding logic, which both have `O(log₂ DEPTH)` critical path delay complexity.